FRIDAY 9 – SATURDAY10 – SUNDAY 11 JUIN

 Acces difficult for wheelchairs and prams

-Apart from delightful walks and tours in and around the gardens, special displays of interest to gardeners will also be on show, such as:
+Apart from delightful walks and guided tours in and around the gardens throughout the day, special displays of interest to gardeners will also be on show, such as:

 THE IMPORTANCE OF BEES AND OTHER INSECTS